 Sugar Free Honey Mustard Ingredients

-So to keep this yeast free, I couldn't add mustard and honey or dates to mayonnaise, because it would contain yeast.
-So for this whole30 honey mustard I've used distilled white vinegar, because it has no (or VERY little) yeast in it.
+Side note- this sugar free honey mustard uses distilled white vinegar, because it has no (or VERY little) yeast in it.
 You can read here about yeast intolerances and how distilled vinegar is a safe option.

 Of course, the base of it is mayonnaise.
 You can use either a premade mayo, or a homemade version.

 If you want to stay in control of your ingredients (and also keep it yeast free!) check out this homemade Whole30 Mayo.
-It's super basic, yeast free, and you can customize it any way you want.
-Add some curry to make a curry mayo.
-Add some sriracha to make a sriracha mayo.
-The possibilities are endless!
+It's super basic and clean.

 Sugar Free Honey Mustard